Existence of log canonical flips and a special LMMP: Introduction

 \section{\textbf{Introduction}}

 We work over $\C$.
 Extending results from the klt case to the lc case is often not as easy as it may sound.
 For example, it took some hard work to prove the cone and contraction theorem for lc pairs as done by Ambro [\ref{Ambro}] and Fujino [\ref{Fujino-lc-lmmp}].
-Another major example is the finite generation of the log canonical rings: the klt case was proved in [\ref{BCHM}] but extending this to the lc case is essentially equivalent to proving the abundance conjecture.
+Another major example is the finite generation of log canonical rings: the klt case was proved in [\ref{BCHM}] but extending this to the lc case is essentially equivalent to proving the abundance conjecture.

 It is well-known that log flips exist for klt pairs [\ref{BCHM}].
-In this paper we study the existence of log flips for log canonical pairs.
-Along the way, we came across the following more general statement.
+In this paper we study the existence of log flips for lc pairs.
+Along the way, we came across the following more general statement which is more suitable for induction, and it is one of the main results of this paper.